New York accent: Vowels

+↑ This here refers to accents of greater New York City, greater Philadelphia, the older Southern U.S., and the older Northeastern elite.
+It also includes some speakers, though particularly older ones, in Eastern New England (predominantly Rhode Island) and coastal states of the modern Southern U.S.;

 Consonants

 While the following consonantal features are central to the common stereotype of a "New York City accent", they are not entirely ubiquitous in New York City.
 By contrast, the vocalic (vowel) variations in pronunciation as described above are far more typical of New York City–area speakers than the consonantal features listed below, which carry a much greater stigma than do the dialect's vocalic variations: